 Mr. Kahane stated that the BOP is participating in a department wide drug testing contract.
 Ms. Bayless stated the contract should be in place by July 1, 2010.
 The new contract will require the vendor to provide an automated process for random drug testing and result reporting.
-Dr. Jo Linder-Crow asked what type of science was relied upon for establishing the frequency of drug testing.

-Dr. Charles Faltz stated it appears there was a coordination committee and a staff working group where 15 Boards were represented.
-Dr. Faltz asked what the rationale was to exclude psychologist from the discussion regarding substance abuse.

-Dr. Sherman stated that as a Board that includes licensed professionals he is surprised they were not invited to participate or recommend professionals who are experts in the field of substance abuse.

-Mr. Kahane stated he would obtain additional information regarding this issue to be presented at the next Board meeting.
+- Dr. Jo Linder-Crow asked what type of science was relied upon for establishing the frequency of drug testing. - Dr. Charles Faltz stated it appears there was a coordination committee and a staff working group where 15 Boards were represented.
+Dr. Faltz asked what the rationale was to exclude psychologist from the discussion regarding substance abuse. - Dr. Sherman stated that as a Board of licensed professionals he is surprised they were not invited to participate or recommend professionals who are experts in the field of substance abuse. - 46 Mr. Kahane stated he would obtain additional information regarding this issue to be presented at 47 the next Board meeting.
+48